 When is Genetic Testing Carried Out in Florida?

 Paternity DNA testing is usually carried out when the father denies a relationship to a child in a process called “disestablishment of paternity.”
-This could happen because the mother may have had multiple partners, or it could happen because the father does not want to provide spousal support.
-In cases where paternity is questioned, either parent or the Florida Department of Revenue (DOR) can request DNA testing to determine the biological father.
+This could happen because the mother may have had multiple partners, or it could happen during divorce related disputes when the father does not want to provide spousal support.
+Working with a lawyer for paternity test matters can help ensure the DNA testing Florida process follows proper legal procedures.
+In cases where paternity is questioned, and a best divorce attorney in South Florida is required for better disions and legal rules of separation.
+Its a pure and genuine process, Neither parent or the Florida Department of Revenue (DOR) can request Florida DNA testing to determine the biological father.

 DNA testing orders are outlined in Fla.
 Stat.
 409.256: